medikoo/date-from-timezone/README.md

 console.log(shanghaiTokenize(new Date(Date.UTC(2017, 6, 5, 4))));
 // { year: 2017, month 6, date: 5, hours: 12, minutes: 0, seconds: 0, milliseconds: 0 }

+// We can also retrieve date object.
+It's important to understand that it won't reflect given time
+// point (so should not be used for date timestamp comparisons) but can be used as interim value
+// to be used to get formatted date string console.log(String(shanghaiTokenize(new Date(Date.UTC(2017, 6, 5, 4))).dateObject));
+// In CEST Timezone it'll log:
+// "Wed Jul 05 2017 12:00:00 GMT+0200 (CEST)"

 ```

 ### Installation